MMhaidra/Portfolio-Analytics-Dashboard/README.md

 *   **PDF Parsing:** Upload your Wafabourse portfolio statement (PDF) and automatically extract stock holdings, quantities, current prices, and purchase reference prices (PRMP).
 *   **Performance Analysis:** Visualize portfolio performance with waterfall charts, identify top winners and underperformers, and analyze performance distributions.
-*   **Risk Assessment:** Evaluate the risk-return profile of your investments using interactive scatter plots that consider holding weight and performance.
 *   **Portfolio Composition:** Understand your portfolio's structure through allocation pie charts, treemaps, and breakdowns by holding size (value and count).
 *   **Detailed Reporting:** View a sortable summary table of all positions and download the processed data as a CSV file.
 *   **Actionable Insights:** Get summarized metrics and textual analysis to understand your portfolio's health.